kakkle-crack/EasyESP/README.md

 It consists of a native Android application and a flexible ESP32 firmware template, allowing developers to get their IoT projects connected and interactive in minutes.
-The system uses Bluetooth Low Energy (BLE) for initial setup and then seamlessly transitions to Wi-Fi (TCP) for real-time control, providing a robust and user-friendly experience.
+The system uses Bluetooth Low Energy (BLE) for initial setup and then seamlessly transitions to Wi-Fi (TCP) for real-time control, providing a relatively user-friendly experience.

 Features
 --Seamless WiFi Provisioning: Use the Android app to scan for ESP32 devices and send WiFi credentials over BLE.
 No hardcoding credentials in your sketch!